- News 26 per cent chance that candidate with criminal background will win Delhi elections

 Among all these types, the most common one is ichthyosis vulgaris, which is found in around 1 in 250-300 people, and is characterized by dry and scaly appearance of the skin.
 Out of the total cases reported, the percentage of ichthyosis vulgaris may be more than 90-95%.

 The most rare and severe type of ichthyosis is the harlequin type ichthyosis.
-It could affect most parts of the body from the time of birth, and till the infant grows up.
+It could affect most parts of the body from the time of birth, and until the infant grows up.
 The eyelids, ears, mouth, nose, arms and legs majorly get affected resulting in more problems on a day-to-day basis.

 How Is Ichthyosis Caused?